brightway-lca/bw_interface_schemas/README.md

 `bw_interface_schemas` defines a set of [pydantic](https://docs.pydantic.dev/2.0/) classes which will be the fundamental data schema for Brightway Cloud, the next iteration of the Brightway LCA software ecosystem.
 These schemas provide clear and consistent graph-based interfaces between Brightway software libraries, and simplify and harmonize the way data was modeled and stored in Brightway.

 We have chosen to model all data in a graph, as a list of nodes and edges.
 This includes inventory data, which models how processes consume and produce products to form supply chains.
 It also includes impact assessment, where elementary flows are linked to impact categories via characterization edges, and data organization.
-Now both projects and databases are also in the graph, and process and product nodes are linked to databases via `belongs_to` relationship edges.
+Now both projects and products systems are also in the graph, and process and product nodes are linked to product systems via `belongs_to` relationship edges.

 ## Example